 - Writes a variety of types of texts including:

 - Opinion Pieces: Students state their opinions and provide reasons to support them, closing with a conclusion.

 - Narrative Pieces: Students write about an event, describing actions, thoughts, and feelings, and provide a conclusion.

-- Revises and edits his writing in order to improve it.
+- Revises and edits writing to improve it.

-- Uses digital tools (with the aid of the teacher) to publish his writing.
+- Uses digital tools with the aid of the teacher to publish writing.

 - Researches topics for shared, group, or class-wide research and writing projects.

 Second Grade Writing Activities